iSeeEthan/voxy_worldgen_v2/README.md

 ## Project layout (unified multi-loader)

-One source tree builds both loaders, with no Architectury:
+One source tree builds both loaders, with no Architectury(for now might change in future):

 ```
 common/    shared game logic (loader-agnostic, compiled per-loader against each MC)